photo by Mizuno K for Pexels

 Another side effect of talking too much about what we are going through is that we can be given so much well meaning-advice that we don’t even know what we ourselves think about the situation anymore.

 It pays to be selective about who you talk to about your worries.
 Ask yourself, does this person know how to handle life change well?
 Do they know how to listen, or do I already know just what they are going to say?

 And consider sharing your stress with a professional instead.
-A counsellor or psychotherapist is trained to help you find your own best answers, and can also offer an entirely new perspective outside of your social circle.
-They are also versed at helping people manage change effectively.
+A counsellor or psychotherapist is trained to help you find your own best answers.
+They can also offer an entirely new perspective outside of your social circle.

 9. Be mindful.

 Change tends to throw all our thoughts in two directions – the past (it didn’t work out then, why would it now) and the future (this could happen, and that, and what would I do…).
 The result?
 We entirely miss the present, where action and answers really lie.

 Mindfulness, a present moment awareness that is gaining steam including within psychotherapy circles, is a great way to manage change and stress by bringing you into the now.
 Try a two-minute mindfulness exercise now to get a sense of how it works.